Sabine Seymour

 Sabine Seymour is a designer, author, entrepreneur, and researcher, known for her work in fashionable technology and design.
-She is the director of the Fashionable Technology Lab and Assistant Professor of Fashionable Technology at Parsons the New School for Design.
+(10.1371/journal.pone.0184311) She is the director of the Fashionable Technology Lab and Assistant Professor of Fashionable Technology at Parsons the New School for Design.
 Seymour is the founder of Moondial Inc., a consulting company specializing in the integration of technology and fabrics.Sabine was born and raised in Austria.

 Seymour, an athlete passionate about snowboarding, especially enjoys off-piste riding.
 Her athletic personality has inspired and influenced her interests in fashion and in exploring the connection between our bodies and the external world.
 Her fascination with gadgets and integrated functions was already evident in her first creation, where she designed a helmet that acted as a game controller, in 1996.
 Between January 1998 and 2019, she authored 23 publications affiliated with the University of Arts and Industrial Design Linz.

 Education

 Seymour received a PhD and MSc in Social and Economic Sciences from the Vienna University of Economics and Columbia University in New York, and a MPS in Interactive Telecommunications from New York University.